safespring/docs/content/compute/connecting.md

 communicate to the endpoint at Safespring.

-Saferoute is somewhat more work to set up but will give you a separate routing instance (VRF) in the SUNET network effectively giving you a port in your edge router to SUNET where all the traffic to your servers will be served.
+Saferoute is somewhat more work to set up but will give you a separate routing instance (VRF) in the SUNET/UNINETT MPLS network effectively giving you a port in your edge router to SUNET/UNINETT where all the traffic to your servers will be served.
 This is especially good if you have security policies at your site which enforces infrastrucure to be behind a central firewall.
 You will also be able to pick which IP-addresses you want to use for your virtual machines in the